ozontech/file.d/pipeline/antispam/README.md

 **`sampled_field`** *`string`*

 Field to add to log if it was let through the banned sampler.
-E.g. with `sampled_field:_antispam_sampled`, if the log was sampled, the output event will have field `"_antispam_sampled":true`.
-Only works if the "banned_sources_sample" block is set.
+E.g. with `sampled_field: _antispam_sampled`, if the log was sampled, the output event will have field `"_antispam_sampled":true`.
+Only works if the `banned_sources_sample` block is set.
 Useful for marking sampled logs.

 <br>